 After you complete the application, your name will be placed on a waiting list.
 You may contact the 24 hour information line at 755-3127 for the most up-to-date information regarding the waiting list.

 When your name comes to the top of the list, you will be contacted by mail and will be requested to provide additional information about your income, assets and expenses.
 A criminal history review will be completed at this time.
-If you move while you are waiting for assistance, you must contact the Neighborhood Services Department to give your new address.
+If you move while you are waiting for assistance, you must contact the Neighborhood and Community Services Department to give your new address.
 It is your responsibility to notify us of your current mailing address.
 If we are unable to reach you at your mailing address, your name will be removed from the waiting list.

 Already on the Wait List……………….